ashishburdak/college_attendance/README.md

 # college_attendance
-creating a site for college attendance for various lectures
+creating a site for college attendance for various lectures and it's record.